eclipse-zenoh/zenoh-pico/docs/api.rst

   - call: the typical callback function. ``context`` will be passed as its last argument.
   - drop: allows the callback's state to be freed. ``context`` will be passed as its last argument.

-Closures are not guaranteed not to be called concurrently.
+There is no guarantee closures won't be called concurrently.

 It is guaranteed that:
   - ``call`` will never be called once ``drop`` has started.